Velocifire VM70 review: Cherry MX on a budget

 Macros & Fn layer

-The macros and function layer are pretty average.
+The macros and function layer on this mechanical keyboard are pretty average.
 A few media keys and assorted shortcuts line the top of the keyboard.
 The only standout, which is common in Velocifire models, is the Calculator button.
 It isn’t something most users need on a regular basis, but some people could find it useful.
 What you see is what you get.

 Labels & branding

-Velocifire’s pad printing is typically okay, but the branding on the VM70 is a bit of a let down.
+Velocifire’s pad printing is typically okay, but the branding on the VM70 is a bit of a letdown.
 The silvery white text is okay.
 The ball of flame, on the other hand, lacks saturation.
 It looks as though an opaque, gray plastic was used to seal it.
-I doubt that is actually what happened, but it gives a good mental image of its appearance.
+I doubt that is actually what happened, but it gives a good mental image of its appearance on the VM70.

 The rear label is well made and pretty much on-center.
 It is also plasticized, which will mitigate harm from light dings and wipe downs with a wet rag.

-The Velocifire VM70 is one of the cheapest full size keyboards with Cherry MX Blue switches on the market.
-That would typically require sacrifices in terms of features or quality, but in this case there are remarkably few issues.
-Some sub-optimal decisions were made, like the fingerprint prone finish, but I would be willing to overlook those problems due to the keyboard’s value proposition.
+The Velocifire VM70 is one of the cheapest full-size keyboards with Cherry MX Blue switches on the market.
+That would typically require sacrifices in terms of features or quality, but in this case, there are remarkably few issues.
+Some sub-optimal decisions were made, like the fingerprint prone finish, but I would be willing to overlook those problems due to the keyboard’s value proposition and price.

 Other options in the budget market tend to have terrible keycaps, nonstandard bottom rows, flimsy cases, or any number of other downsides.
 The VM70 mitigates or solves those issues while offering backlighting, Cherry switches, and some serious heft.
+Velocifire did an excellent job with the VM70 mechanical keyboard and I would say it is an easy buy for any setup.
 I recommend it if you’re looking for MX Blue switches on a budget.
-You could upgrade to a metal case or find a keyboard with programmable firmware, but it’s hard to argue with this one if you simply need a workhorse to throw around at home.
-The VM70 certainly isn’t a travel keyboard due to its huge footprint and significant weight.
+You could upgrade to a metal case or find a mechanical keyboard with programmable firmware, but it’s hard to argue with this one if you simply need a workhorse to throw around at home.
+That concludes my review of the Velocifire VM70 mechanical keyboard!
+Velocifire has been stepping up their keyboard game with the VM70, and at this rate will be a top player in no time.

 If you have any questions or comments, feel free to leave them on this page or social media.
 We’re also interested in seeing some photos of your keyboards.